Raymi306/python-tutorial-codeblocks/app/templates/20_variables.md

 Scope is the concept of variable visibility.
 That is to say, from where in code is a variable accessible.
 A variable is 'in-scope' on succeeding lines, with the exception of inside of class definitions.
-Class definitions create a new scope.
+Class and function definitions create a new scope.
-Functions have their own unique scope.

 ```py
 var_1 = 2